 The design of a new treatment facility for the East Greenwich Well began in 2020.
 The new treatment facility will remove iron and manganese from the water and include disinfection to ensure source water compliance with the current and proposed Safe Drinking Water Act and RI Department of Health regulations.
 The preliminary design report and plans were submitted for review by the RI Department of Health (RIDOH) and the RI Department of Environmental Management (RIDEM) at the end of 2021.
-During the time when RIDOH and RIDEM review comments to the preliminary design report were being incorporated into the final design of the project, additional State regulatory requirements for per- and polyfluoroalkyl substances (PFAS) were enacted by the legislature.
+During the time when RIDOH and RIDEM review comments to the preliminary design report were being incorporated into the final design of the project, additional State regulatory requirements for perand polyfluoroalkyl substances (PFAS) were enacted by the legislature.
 PFAS are an emerging contaminant of concern in groundwater throughout the United States.
 PFAS are man-made chemicals used to fight fires and in a variety of products and applications that are resistant to water, grease or stains, including nonstick cookware, carpets, upholstered furniture, clothing and food packaging.
 These chemicals are highly resistant to degradation in the environment and can mobilize into surface and groundwater from areas throughout the country that may have been contaminated for various reasons.
 These new State regulatory requirements were in part a response to new PFAS health advisories released by the Environmental Protection Agency (EPA).
 Health advisories are meant to act as a health goal and not a legally bound exceedance limit.
 The Rhode Island legislature, working with the RIDOH, passed a law in June of 2022 setting the interim contaminant concentration standard of 20 parts per trillion (ppt) for PFAS.
 With this new State standard for PFAS, the KCWA began shifting the treatment goals of the East Greenwich Well treatment facility to include full treatment for PFAS removal.
 Soon after the State legislation was introduced, the Biden-Harris Administration proposed the first ever national standard to protect communities from PFAS in drinking water.
-Because a potential maximum contaminant level (MCL) of 4 ppt for PFAS is being set at the Federal level, if promulgated, the State requirement will have to shift to the EPA standard, which will dictate the KCWA's design of PFAS treatment at the new treatment facility.
-The Kent County Water Authority performed an evaluation of PFAS in the raw water of the East Greenwich Well in 2019 and 2020.
-PFAS chemicals were found at levels just below 10 ppt, which are just above the proposed EPA MCL of 4 ppt.
-KCWA will be performing another round of PFAS testing in the Spring of 2023 to both determine the design parameters of the new facility and conform to the new State and Federal laws on PFAS.
-The proposed treatment facility and major unit processes at the facility are being reevaluated based on achieving the primary objective of protecting public health by providing a regulatory compliant, reliable source of potable water that meets or exceeds current and foreseeable future proposed drinking water regulations.
-The updated design, inclusive of PFAS treatment, will be completed by the Spring of 2023 with a new goal of reducing PFAS to as close to zero as possible using the best available technology.